grafana/k8s-monitoring-helm/examples/traces-enabled/README.md

 # Traces Enabled

-This example contains the values required to enable receiving traces, and sending them to [Grafana Tempo](https://grafana.com/oss/tempo/).
+This example contains the values required to enable receiving traces over gRPC or HTTP, and sending them to [Grafana Tempo](https://grafana.com/oss/tempo/).

 ```yaml
 cluster: